Qalthos/Linux-Arctis-7-Plus-ChatMix/README.md

 The volumes are processed by the service and passed to the audio system via `pactl`.

-The service will automatically set "Arctis 7+ Game" as the default device on startup.
+The service will automatically set "Arctis Nova 7 Game" as the default device on startup.